scorpiocavalier/shoe-store/README.md

    * [DONE] At least 2 textViews
    * [DONE] A navigation button with actions to navigate to the instructions screen

-7. Create a new Instruction destination that includes:
+7. [DONE] Create a new Instruction destination that includes:

    * [DONE] A new layout
    * [DONE] At least 2 textViews
    * [DONE] A navigation button with actions to navigate to the shoe list screen

-8. Create a class that extends ViewModel
+8. [DONE] Create a class that extends ViewModel

-   *  Use a LiveData field that returns the list of shoes
+   * [  1  ] Use a LiveData field that returns the list of shoes

-9. Create a new Shoe List destination that includes:
+9. [DONE] Create a new Shoe List destination that includes:

    * [DONE] A new layout
    * [DONE] A ScrollView
    * [DONE] A LinearLayout for Shoe Items
    * [DONE] A FloatingActionButton with an action to navigate to the shoe detail screen

-10. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.
+10. [  2  ] In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.

-11. Create a new Shoe Detail destination that includes:
+11. [  3  ] Create a new Shoe Detail destination that includes:

     * [DONE] A new layout
     * [DONE] A TextView label and EditView for the